adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 // Here we created a new object and assigned to array element 0 fixed_arr[0] = new ManagedStruct;

-// Let's use a loop to make things optimal,
+// Let's use a loop to make things faster,
-// and fill array with valid objects for (int i = 0; i < 10; i++)
+// and fill array with objects for (int i = 0; i < 10; i++)
 {
     fixed_arr[i] = new ManagedStruct;